MaxAFath/regex/Develop/gist-template.md

 ## Summary

-The Regex that I will be explaining is below. the code snippet is to test a password to meet security requirements.
+The Regex that I will be explaining is below.
+This regex snippet is to test if a password to meet security requirements.

 ^(?=.*?[A-Z])(?=.*?[a-z])(?=.*?[0-9])(?=.*?[#?!@$ %^&*-]).{8,}$

 ## Table of Contents